cboettig/prosecutors-fallacy/prosecutor/ReplyLetter.md

 > The appendix is not really relevant

+We instead simply provide the code necessary to replicate the results on an online code repository (Github), and have eliminated the appendix section.
+If accepted, these files can also be deposited in a more long-term guarenteed repository such as Dryad (http://datadryad.org).

 The appendix provides complete code to replicate the results by copying and pasting the commands given into an R terminal, a practice recommended by Peng (2012) in Science and many others.
 Readers not interested in this kind of thing are free to ignore this material; since as the reviewer notes all relevant details are already described in the main text.

 > suggest to show a figure of b_n, d_n, and state the parameter values used.
 Also the stated parameters do not match those shown in figure 1.